 With my older daughter, I thought there is no way I can read “I Love You Stinky Face” one more time, so I would grab other books instead.

-But she kept coming back to THAT ONE and insisting we read it…and I’m so glad I gave in.
+But she kept coming back to THAT ONE and insisted we read it…and I’m so glad I gave in.
 Their favorites are their favorites for a reason.
 Maybe it’s the pictures or the colors or the rhymes.

 Or maybe it’s just the way you read it to them.